QuadraticKid/MC-ChatParsing/README.md

 Happy botting!

 (Also if you use this in your bot or just like it maybe consider giving it a star? :D)

+#Notes
+You can get an updated translations.json from decompiling the minecraft version jar and grabbing assets/minecraft/lang/en_us.json
+1.16 chat hex colors do not show up at all in processed text